Are you getting the infamous “Chrome didn’t shut down correctly” error message on your Chromebook?

 Resync your Google Account

-This attempt tries to get your Chromebook to resynch your Google Account information.
+This attempt tries to get your laptop to resynch your Google Account information.
 It’s pretty easy.

 You’ll need to do a Chrome Sync Reset from another Chrome browser on another device.
 So that means use your phone, desktop, laptop, or any device with an Internet connection and do the following steps.